StevDoms/PowerOutageModel/README.md

 We conducted a permutation test for groups which are outages above and below 24 hours.
 In addition, we used f1_score as our evaluation metric and a significance level of 5%.

 **Null hypothesis**: My model is fair.
-The f1_score for outages above 24hours (1440minutes) is the same as f1_score for outages below 24hours, and any differences are due to random chance </br>
+The f1_score for outages above 24hours (1440minutes) is the same as f1_score for outages below 24hours, and any differences are due to random chance

 **Alternative hypothesis**: My model is unfair.
-The f1_score is different for outages above and below 24 hours.
+The f1_score is different for outages above and below 24 hours

 **Test Statistic**: Absolute difference between the f1_score of outages above and below 24 hours

 Based on our permutation test, we obtain a p-value of 0.0% which is less than our set threshold of 5%.
 Hence, we reject our null hypothesis, and conclude that there is a statistical difference between the f1_score of outages above and below 24 hours.